MLaritz/normalize.css/README.md

 * Opera 10+
 * Internet Explorer 6+

-## Contribute

-Please read the CONTRIBUTING.md

 ## Acknowledgements

 Normalize.css is a project by [Nicolas Gallagher](https://github.com/necolas), co-created with [Jonathan Neal](https://github.com/jonathantneal).

+## Normalize.css Original Repo

+For more information, head to the original repository for the [normalize.css](https://github.com/necolas/normalize.css).